 Our national emblem is used to identify anything from airlines to our Olympic basketball teams.

-Here at Billabong Sanctuary, we have our own ‘Boomers’ in residence.
-Grab a bagful of seed from the kiosk, and then head over toward the shady trees by the creek.
-You will soon have one of these gentle giants eating out of your hand.
+Here at Billabong Sanctuary, we have our own ‘boomers’ in residence.
+Grab a bagful of seed from the kiosk, and then head over to Macropod Corral.
+You could soon have one of these gentle giants eating out of your hand.

 They prefer open plains habitat, including grasslands and deserts, as long as there are at least a few scattered trees for shelter.

-A group of Kangaroos (called a mob) may consist of from 2 to several hundred animals.
+A group of kangaroos (called a mob) may consist of from two to several hundred animals.
 There is usually one dominant male, several adult females, and both male and female juveniles.

-Summers in the interior of Australia are intensely hot; daytime temperatures often reach well over 40 degrees C (105 F ).
-Kangaroos rest under trees or shrubs during the heat of the day, and come out to feed in the cool of the evening and at night.
+Summers in the interior of Australia are intensely hot; daytime temperatures often reach well over 40 C (105 F).
+Kangaroos rest under trees or shrubs during the heat of the day and come out to feed in the cool of the evening and at night.